Webster's Unabridged Dictionary - Letter S - Page 149

 Stare (v. i.)
 To be very conspicuous on account of size, prominence, color, or brilliancy; as, staring windows or colors.

 Stare (v. i.)
 To stand out; to project; to bristle.
+[Obs.]

 Stare (n.)
 The act of staring; a fixed look with eyes wide open.
+"A dull and stupid stare." -- Churchill.

 Starer (n.)
 One who stares, or gazes.

 Starfinch (n.)
+(Zool.)
 The European redstart.

 Starfish (n.)
+(Zool.)
 Any one of numerous species of echinoderms belonging to the class Asterioidea, in which the body is star-shaped and usually has five rays, though the number of rays varies from five to forty or more.
 The rays are often long, but are sometimes so short as to appear only as angles to the disklike body.
 Called also sea star, five-finger, and stellerid.

 Starfish (n.)
+(Zool.)
 The dollar fish, or butterfish.

-Stargaser (n.)
+Stargazer (n.)
 One who gazes at the stars; an astrologer; sometimes, in derision or contempt, an astronomer.

-Stargasing (n.)
+Stargazing (n.)
 Hence, absent-mindedness; abstraction.

 Stargazer (n.) 看星星的人;占星師;天文學家;夢想家;空論家 [Informal] An astronomer or astrologer.